So you have built your world, your story idea and have created these awesome, diverse and intriguing characters, now it’s time to name them.

 Maybe Gandalf is the perfect name for your ass-kicking ninja pirate but in the end, people are just going to see Wizard!
 So let it go and pick something else.

-I did create a character called Frodo – it was well before I watched the Lord of the Rings and had not remembered it from the years-ago reading of the book.
+I did create a character called Frodo – it was well before I watched the Lord of the Rings and had not remembered it from when I read the book when I was a young child.
 It was when a friend pointed it out that I realised the error and had to change it.

 Be careful if you use a name of someone you know.
 You don’t want to accidentally build the character to be like them, especially as they might not find that flattering and could sue you.